kovidgoyal/calibre/manual/faq.rst

 If you have a hand edited ToC in the input document, you can use the ToC detection options in calibre to automatically generate the metadata ToC from it.
 See the conversion section of the User Manual for more details on how to use these options.

-Finally, I encourage you to ditch the content ToC and only have a metadata ToC in your ebooks.
-Metadata ToCs will give the people reading your ebooks a much superior navigation experience (except on the Kindle, where they are essentially the same as a content ToC).
+Finally, I encourage you to ditch the content ToC and only have a metadata ToC in your e-books.
+Metadata ToCs will give the people reading your e-books a much superior navigation experience (except on the Kindle, where they are essentially the same as a content ToC).

 .. note::
     The newer AZW3 format has proper support for a metadata ToC.
 However, the